Thursday, April 15, 2010

 There are three points that I want to make about all of this.
 First, my experience has convinced me that it is possible to fight abuses of power – and to win.
 In my mind, I clearly won, but as I’ll note in my second point, I didn’t win everything.
 I won not only because I was right; I won because I was able to generate a huge amount of support from people around campus and around the world who saw an injustice and were willing to support me.
 That support came in many forms, some public and lots private, and all of it was incredibly important to me.

-I feel I lost a great deal in the process.
+Second, although I believe I was able to win, I feel I lost a great deal in the process.
 Butler administrators from the president on down, on a regular basis, on campus and off, in public and in private, defamed me.
 They regularly said that I was guilty of actions they couldn’t prove and actions they knew they had no evidence to link to me.
 They used innuendo to accuse me of making racially and sexually intolerant statements.
 They used those same tactics to accuse me of threatening violent acts.
 And they abused their positions of power by telling anyone who would listen that they knew things about me they couldn’t share – things that were really terrible.
 The reality is, however, that none of those things ever existed, but it didn’t keep unscrupulous people from implying that they did in their misguided attempt to further their own ambitions.

-from Butler’s administrators for their unconscionable actions, but none has been forthcoming.
+Third, even though my victory is very real for me, it has to be an incredibly hollow one for the Butler community and for the broader community composed of people who care about civil rights.
+I believe that it's clear that Butler administrators abused their power and the university’s financial resources in their attempt to stifle criticism.
+Members of those communities have demanded an apology from Butler’s administrators for their unconscionable actions, but none has been forthcoming.
 The same administrators who did all of this are hoping that their veil of secrecy will protect them.
 If we, you and I, let them refuse to take responsibility for their actions, they will never apologize, and they will likely abuse others in the future.
 I hope you do at least two things to help prevent this from happening.
 I hope those of you who have not yet signed the petition asking for an apology sign it now.
 And I hope that some of you begin asking the Butler administration just how much money they spent in legal fees in their persecution of me.
 At a time when Butler is cutting budgets related to teaching, if not related to the provost’s remodeling schemes, don’t you think that this money could have been more profitably spent?

 Again, I want to thank you for your support.